Sunday Services

 Bible Study

-Thursday evenings after Evening Prayer: 7:30 pm
+after Evening Prayer: 7:30 pm

 Studying the Minor OT Prophets

-(currently studying Book of Amos)
+(currently studying Book of Jonah)

 Reaching out to the least, the lonely, and the lost